-There are some unbelievable sights to behold in the French Alps, and they look even better in the air.
-Fly with the birds and see the Alps from a different view.
+There are some unbelievable sights to behold in the French Alps, and they look even better in the air!
 Take to the skies this summer and embark on a summer activity like no other.
 Many resorts now offer paragliding, but some of the best ones to try include Val Cenis, Annecy or Mieussy (which is where the sport was invented in 1978 – it’s near to Les Gets and Samoens).

-Experience the exhilarating fun on a 4x4 all-terrain quad bike, around a specially designed courses throughout the French Alps.
+Experience exhilarating fun on a 4x4 all-terrain quad bike, around specially designed courses throughout the French Alps.
 Not just for the adults!
 Most offer children’s quad biking around mini-circuits.
-Les Deux Alpes, Morzine and Samoens all cater for adrenaline junkies on quad bikes, but this activity is popular throughout the French Alps in summer.
+Les Deux Alpes, Morzine and Samoens all cater for adrenaline junkies on quad bikes, luckily this activity is popular throughout the French Alps in summer.

 R - Road Cycling

-Most people know that the French Alps is THE cycling haven when it comes to road cycling and even offers a chance to glimpse the Tour de France with your own eyes each year.
-There is no better place to test your road cycling skills than in Savoie Mont Blanc region or just ride with the family and take in the scenery around Lake Annecy.
+Most people know that the French Alps is THE cycling haven when it comes to road cycling and even offers a chance to glimpse the Tour de France each year.
+There is no better place to test your road cycling skills than in Savoie Mont Blanc region, or perhaps just ride with the family and take in the scenery around Lake Annecy.

 T - Tennis

-A challenging and demanding combination of scrambling and climbing rock faces with man-made courses of pegs and cables, fixed ropes, ladders and hand rails.
-They vary in length and difficulty to suit most people’s appetites for adventure, and some sites have special courses for children.
+A challenging combination of scrambling and climbing rock faces with man-made courses of pegs, cables, fixed ropes, ladders and hand rails.
+They vary in length and difficulty to suit most people’s appetite for adventure, and some sites have special courses for children.
 Helmets and harnesses are provided for safety.
 Try the recommended Via Ferrata in Val Cenis, Les Saisies or Aussois.

 Discover rafting as a family on an easy river or take on the rapids in the French Alps!
 There are various day trips available in and around many of the resorts, but one to look out for is located near the Mont Blanc & Chamonix Valley.
 Children are welcome from age 7 years.
 The rafting guides are all fully qualified and are there to ensure you have a great day out!

 There are limitless opportunities to undertake extreme sports in the French Alps and some activities already listed could count towards them.
-In fact, most exteme sports are catered for in some aspect in the French Alps, but a notable activity for mountain bike riders could interest the most daring.
+In fact, most extreme sports are catered for in some aspect in the French Alps, but there are many events that take these activities to a new extreme.
 Each summer, 2000 riders slip, slide and fall down Pic Blanc, in Alpe d'Huez (near Vaujany), in search of 'enduro' biking glory.
 Professionals and regular Joes (and Joannas) alike from 30 countries take part on the 30km track with its 2,600m of vertical descent!
 Fancy a go?